 The Sub-Fund is expected to invest between 10% and 30% of its assets in mortgage-backed securities (MBS) and/or asset-backed securities (ABS) of any credit quality, however, due to the unconstrained investment approach, the actual investment level may vary.
-MBS which may be agency (issued by quasi US government agencies) and non-agency (issued by private institutions) refers to debt securities that are backed by mortgages, including residential and commercial mortgages, and ABS refers to those that are backed by other types of assets such as credit card debt. car loans. consumer loans and equipment leases.
+MBS which may be agency (issued by quasi US government agencies) and nonagency (issued by private institutions) refers to debt securities that are backed by mortgages, including residential and commercial mortgages, and ABS refers to those that are backed by other types of assets such as credit card debt, car loans, consumer loans and equipment leases.

 The Sub-Fund may also invest in other assets such as convertible securities, equities, ETFs and REITs.
-To a limited extent, the Sub-Fund may invest in distressed debt securities and securities in market instruments and money market funds for investment and defensive purposes.
+To a limited extent, the Sub-Fund may invest in distressed debt securities and securities in default.

 There are no credit quality restrictions applicable to the investments.

-Up to 100% of assets in Deposits with Credit Institutions, money
+Up to 100% of assets in Deposits with Credit Institutions, money market instruments and money market funds for investment and defensive purposes.